RawrUniversal/edbot/README.md

 * rpg2 — basic command, if user has no character, create one for them, otherwise display users player data.
 * rpg2.fight — generate a random monster for the player to fight.
+* rpg2.potion — use one of your players potion if one is available and you aren't already full hp.
+* rpg2.freepotion — check if you have a free potion available, players may take one every 20 minutes.
+* rpg2.leaders — check the current leaderboards for all living characters.

 ### Contact Me
 If you have any questions or suggestions, feel free to get shoot me a message or get in touch: